jbowl/findbrewery_root/README.md

 https://findbrewery.jbowl.dev/

-## Containerized microservices implemented VIA AWS ECS running on a single EC2 instance.
+## Containerized microservices implemented via an AWS ECS cluster using a single EC2 instance.

 * Vue.js Web UI using NGINX as a web server.
 The client is using Google static maps API with location data returned from the Go API.
 * One Go service serving a JSON interface for the Vue frontend communicating to another via gRPC.
 JSON->gRPC->JSON